storesafe/cordova-sqlite-storage/README.md

 ## Highlights

 - Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below.
 Known deviations are documented in the [deviations section](#deviations) below.
+- Pre-populated openDatabase option (usage described below)
 - Failure-safe nested transactions with batch processing optimizations (according to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/))
-- API (based on HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/)) is designed to be as flexible as possible but does not allow the application to leave any transactions hanging open.
+- Transaction API (based on HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/)) is designed for maximum flexiblibility, does not allow any transactions to be left hanging open.
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
   - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS/macOS platform version); and may be synchronized to iCloud (iOS platform version).
   - No _arbitrary_ size limit.
 SQLite limits described at: <http://www.sqlite.org/limits.html>
-- Pre-populated openDatabase option (usage described below)
 - Also tested for multi-page applications with window location changes
 - This project is self-contained though with sqlite3 dependencies auto-fetched by npm.
 No dependencies on other plugins such as cordova-plugin-file
 - Windows version uses a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component.